comsee-research/Neuvisys/src/dependencies/unsupported/Eigen/CXX11/src/Tensor/README.md

 If the total number of elements in a fixed size tensor is small enough the tensor data is held onto the stack and does not cause heap allocation and free.

-    // Create a 4 x 3 tensor of floats.
+    // Create a 4 m_jitterPos 3 tensor of floats.
     TensorFixedSize<float, Sizes<4, 3>> t_4x3;

 ### Class `TensorMap<Tensor<data_type, rank>>`